ChristofSchwarz/qs_on_Kubernetes/jwtcreate/readme/local_nodejs.md

 npm install
 node app.js
 ```
 A local web service will start.
-You can use curl or a web browser and navigate to http://localhost:31974/token
+You can use curl or a web browser and navigate to http://localhost:31974/token?...

-Read on under "Using the webservice" to understand the parameters of it.
+Read on under <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/jwtcreate/readme/webservice.md">Using the webservice</a> to understand the parameters of it.